Chart Configuration¶

 Note

-- For charts with time intervals, such as time series charts, if the set time interval exceeds 1 minute, the time offset does not take effect; it only offsets when <= 1 minute.
-For charts without time intervals, such as overview charts and bar charts, the time offset remains effective.
+- For charts with time intervals, like time series charts, if the set time interval exceeds 1 minute, the time offset does not apply.
+It only applies when the interval is <= 1 minute.
+For charts without time intervals, like overview charts, bar charts, etc., the time offset remains effective.